-Volunteer as an Officer of a Regional Division
+Volunteer as an Officer of an ACFAS Region

-ACFAS invites all members to get involved in their regional division and support the profession at the grassroots level.
-The 14 ACFAS Regional Divisions offer the opportunity to connect with other members through local seminars, meetings and labs.
-Regional divisions also offer scholarships and grants to students and residents.
+ACFAS invites all members to get involved in their local region and support the profession at the grassroots level.
+The nine ACFAS Regions offer the opportunity to connect with other members through local seminars, meetings and labs.
+Regions offer scholarships and grants to students and residents.
 Interested in volunteering?
-For more information, contact the Division President in your area.
+For more information, contact the Region President in your area.